-Management has established comprehensive risk management policies and a risk management committee to monitor and manage market risks associated with commodity prices.
+Management has established a comprehensive risk management policy, or the Risk Management Policy, and a risk management committee to monitor and manage market risks associated with commodity prices.
 Our risk management committee is composed of senior executives who receive regular briefings on positions and exposures, credit exposures and overall risk management in the context of market activities.
-The committee is responsible for the overall management of credit risk and commodity price risk, including monitoring exposure limits.
-The Risk Management Policy was adopted and the committee was formed effective with our board of directors' approval effective February 8, 2006.
-Prior to the formation of the committee, we were utilizing DEFS' risk management policies, procedures and risk management committee.
+The risk management committee is responsible for the overall management of credit risk and commodity price risk, including monitoring exposure limits.
+The Risk Management Policy was adopted and the risk management committee was formed effective with our board of directors' approval effective February 8, 2006.
+Prior to the formation of the risk management committee, we were utilizing DEFS' risk management policies, procedures and risk management committee.